robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 [Zen and the Art of Motorcycle Maintenance]({{site.baseurl }}{% post_url 1991-12-31-Zen-and-The-Art-of-Motorcycle-Maintenance %}),
 you will know that I was in a
 [gumption trap](https://en.wikipedia.org/wiki/Zen_and_the_Art_of_Motorcycle_Maintenance#Gumption_traps),
 and more mistakes were going to be made.
-(Wait for it.)

 Finally, the first side piece was glued, and I was ready to call it a night.